 In 1994, along with the release of the Street Sharks animated series, MATTEL released a collection of action figures.
-During 3 years they released a total of 32 figures (36 if we count the metallic variants) and 8 vehicles, plus we have an extra Mail-Away figure.
+Over the course of three years, they released a total of 29 figures (33 if we include the metallic variants) and 8 vehicles, plus an additional mail-away figure.

 These figures have a fairly large size of about 6 inches (15-16cm) and stand out for their great coloring and robustness, it is to be appreciated that many of these pieces barely have accessories, so it is more or less feasible to get them complete.